Citrine Properties, Facts and Photos

 A stone of hope and good fortune, citrine is associated with abundance, success and personal growth.
 It promotes optimism, creativity and motivation and helps manifest goals and desires.

 The uplifting energy of citrine can help those who struggle with depression, irrational fears and phobias.
-When used for meditation it can rekindle good memories from the past.
+When used for meditation, it can rekindle good memories from the past.

 Wearing or carrying citrine can help overcome difficulty in verbalising thoughts or feelings.
+It overcomes fear of responsibility and melts away anger.

 Article Pictures